bbzaffari/MMIO-tripleDes-VHDL-core/README.md

 The system includes padding (PKCS#7), task ID management, and validation using real text data, ensuring correct operation across the full encryption pipeline.

 ---
+---
+---

+## 🧩 Register Binding and Signal Mapping in VHDL

+---
+---
+---

+## ⚙ Implementation Details and MMIO Access in the RTOS

+---
+---
+---

+# How to Set Up the Environment
+---

 ## Clone the repos